Why you should use German Schmear on your brick home

 Of course, names can be deceiving.

-Among home improvement professionals, the term German Schmear (or German Smear) is a fairly well-known whitewashing method that’s regularly seen throughout Europe.
+Among home improvement professionals, the term German Schmear (or German Smear or German Whitewash or brick schmear) is a fairly well-known whitewashing method that’s regularly seen throughout Europe.
 This whitewashing method coats bricks with a layer of wet (sometimes diluted) mortar instead of a typical paint.
+(In other words, a mortar wash.)

-Traditionally, a German schmear is done on red bricks with white mortars.
-However, this style of whitewashing has become a common sight on all colors of brick.
+Traditionally, a German smear is done on red bricks with white mortars.
+However, this style of whitewashing has become a common sight on all colors of brick and it’s a great way to update bricks in or on your home.

 The idea of painting over bricks with a layer of mortar might sound a little jarring, especially if you’re more of a traditionalist when it comes to whitewashing.
 The reason why this method is popular is because of the way it looks while finished.